-- 40 [0073] Also provided are methods for evaluating the effect of CVD therapeutic agents on individuals who have been diagnosed as having or as being at risk of developing CVD.
-Such therapeutic agents include, but are not limited to, antiinflammatory agents, insulin sensitizing agents, antihypertensive agents, anti-thrombotic agents, anti-platelet agents, fibrinolytic agents, lipid reducing agents, direct thrombin inhibitors, ACAT inhibitor, CDTP inhibitor thioglytizone, glycoprotein II b/IIIa receptor inhibitors, agents directed at raising or altering HDL metabolism such as apoA-I milano or CETP - inhibitors (e.g., torcetrapib), or agents designed to act as artificial HDL.
+[0058] Also described are methods for evaluating the effect of CVD therapeutic agents on individuals who have been diagnosed as having or as being at risk of developing CVD.
+Such therapeutic agents include, but are not limited to, anti-inflammatory agents, insulin sensitizing agents, antihypertensive agents, anti-thrombotic agents, anti-platelet agents, fibrinolytic agents, lipid reducing agents, direct thrombin inhibitors, ACAT inhibitor, CDTP inhibitor thioglytizone, glyco-protein II b/IIIa receptor inhibitors, agents directed at raising or altering HDL metabolism such as apoA-I milano or CETP inhibitors (e.g., torcetrapib), or agents designed to act as artificial HDL.
 Such evaluation comprises determining the levels of one or more oxidized apoA-I-related biomolecules in a biological sample taken from the subject prior to administration of the therapeutic agent and a corresponding biological fluid taken from the subject following administration of the therapeutic agent.
-A decrease in the level of the selected risk markers in the sample taken after administration of the therapeutic as compared to the level of the selected risk markers in the sample taken before administration of the therapeutic agent. - therapeutic agent is indicative of a positive effect of the therapeutic agent on cardiovascular disease in the treated subject.
+A decrease in the level of the selected risk markers in the sample taken after administration of the therapeutic agent is indicative of a positive effect of the therapeutic agent on cardiovascular disease in the treated subject.